Televisió de Catalunya

 Televisió de Catalunya (/ca/, known by the acronym TVC) is the public broadcasting network of Catalonia, one of the seventeen autonomous communities of Spain.

 It is part of the Corporació Catalana de Mitjans Audiovisuals, a public corporation created by the Generalitat de Catalunya by a Founding Act in 1983.
 Slightly more than half of its revenue (52%) comes from public funding through the Generalitat de Catalunya, while the remaining 48% is raised through advertising, sponsorship and merchandise and original productions' sales.
-It is officially composed by six channels: TV3, TV3 HD, 33/Super3, 3/24, Esport3 and TV3CAT.
+It is officially composed by five channels: TV3, 33/SX3, Esport3, 3CatInfo and TV3CAT.

 While the main language of all these channels is Catalan, Spanish is usually neither sub-titled nor dubbed, as it is generally accepted that all Catalan speakers are by default also Spanish speakers.
 Some programmes such as Polònia and APM use Spanish extensively, largely for effect.
 In the Aran Valley, there are programs in Aranese.

 TVC headquarters are located in Sant Joan Despí, near Barcelona.